-- 3.5 Where sensitive receptors are identified during the Scoping Assessment at which exceeding the threshold values for noise or vibration are possible at such an early stage, it may be appropriate to move directly to a Detailed Assessment.
+3.7 Where sensitive receptors are identified during the Scoping Assessment at which exceeding the threshold values for noise or vibration are possible at such an early stage, it may be appropriate to move directly to a Detailed Assessment.
 However, caution should be applied to such an approach as at the Scoping Assessment sufficient data may not always be available to make this decision.
-Before such an approach is adopted, the Overseeing Organisation should be consulted. - 3.6 The objective of an assessment is to gain an appreciation of the noise and vibration climate both with and without the road project, referred to as the Do-Something and Do-Minimum scenarios respectively.
+Before such an approach is adopted, the Overseeing Organisation should be consulted.

+3.8 The objective of an assessment is to gain an appreciation of the noise and vibration climate both with and without the road project, referred to as the Do-Something and Do-Minimum scenarios respectively.
 These scenarios need to be assessed for a baseline year and also a future year.
-The baseline and future assessment years for construction and operational effects are as follows: - For an assessment of temporary noise and vibration impacts (i.e. from construction or maintenance activities), the baseline year is taken as that immediately prior to the start of works.
-The future assessment year would be a year during the period of construction/maintenance works. - For an assessment of permanent noise and vibration impacts, the baseline year is taken as the opening year of the road project.
+The baseline and future assessment years for construction and operational effects are as follows:

+For an assessment of temporary noise and vibration impacts (i.e. from construction or maintenance activities), the baseline year is taken as that immediately prior to the start of works.
+The future assessment year would be a year during the period of construction/maintenance works.

+For an assessment of permanent noise and vibration impacts, the baseline year is taken as the opening year of the road project.
 This is considered to be the year which is most representative of the situation immediately before a road project opens to traffic.
 It is noted that the baseline year used for this assessment could be different to the year used when predicting the Prevailing Noise Level for any calculations undertaken for the relevant Noise Insulation Regulations.
 The future assessment year for operation is typically the 15th year after the opening year of the road project, but in some circumstances this may occur before the 15th year.
-Inspection of the traffic model outputs will be necessary to establish whether the greatest traffic flows will occur in the 15th year.
+For example, inspection of the traffic model outputs may highlight that the greatest traffic flows do not occur in the 15th year.

-- 3.7 During the assessment process at Simple and Detailed, comparisons are made between scenarios in the baseline year and the future assessment year.
-At Simple stage, the following two comparisons are made in order to determine the impact of the road project in the short term, and the long term. - Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term). - 3.8 At the Detailed stage, the following three comparisons are made in order to better understand the impact of the road project. - Do-Minimum scenario in the baseline year against Do-Minimum scenario in the future assessment year. - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year. - iii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year. - 3.9 The assessment of noise and vibration should be based on the project with permanent mitigation as agreed by the Overseeing Organisation.
+3.9 During the assessment process at Simple and Detailed, comparisons are made between scenarios in the baseline year and the future assessment year.
+At Simple level, the following two comparisons are made in order to determine the impact of the road project in the short term, and the long term.

+- i) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term).

+3.10 At the Detailed level, the following three comparisons are made in order to better understand the impact of the road project.

+- i) Do-Minimum scenario in the baseline year against Do-Minimum scenario in the future assessment year (long term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term). - iii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term).

+3.11 For nighttime noise impacts, only comparisons in the long term are considered for both Simple and Detailed levels of assessment.
+3.12 The assessment of noise and vibration should be based on the project with permanent mitigation as agreed by the Overseeing Organisation.
 In Scotland and Wales, an assessment of noise and vibration should also be undertaken without permanent mitigation in place.
 Any temporary mitigation installed (e.g. environmental barriers which will be removed after the construction phase) should only be included during the assessment of temporary impacts which the temporary mitigation will affect.